coderefinery/git-collaborative/content/same-repository.md

 1. Make a change to the recipe book on the new branch and in the commit cross-reference the issue you opened (see the walk-through below for how to do that).
 1. Open a pull request towards the main branch.
 1. Review somebody else's pull request and give constructive feedback.
+Merge their pull request.
 1. Try to create a new branch with some half-finished work and open a draft pull request.
 Verify that the draft pull request cannot be merged since it is not meant to be merged yet.